Safe beekeeping practices

-Smoke stimulates bees to gorge honey or nectar, temporarily disrupting the defensive behaviour of the colony and making the bees easier to handle.
+Smoke stimulates bees to gorge honey or nectar.
+This temporarily disrupts the defensive behaviour of the colony, making the bees easier to handle.

 A smoker with a barrel of 100 mm diameter is recommended.
-Smokers of this size provide a good stream of dense cool smoke for subduing bees when opening the hive and during the period the hive is open.
+Smokers of this size provide a good stream of dense cool smoke which subdues the bees when opening the hive and during the period the hive is open.

 Lighting the smoker

 Place a small amount of newspaper in the bottom of the barrel of the smoker and light it.